Martyanovst/differential-games-rl/README.md

 # Continuous Deep Q-Learning in Optimal Control Problems: Normalized Advantage Functions Analysis
 This repository is the official implementation of ["Continuous Deep Q-Learning in Optimal Control
-Problems: Normalized Advantage Functions Analysis"](https://arxiv.org/abs/2030.12345).
+Problems: Normalized Advantage Functions Analysis"]().
 It currently includes code and models for some optimal control tasks:

 - Simple motions